 Relationships and Intimacy

 We want to offer an environment where new practitioners have enough time to develop their practice and their relationship with the Sangha, free from the pressure or exploring a romantic relationship with another Sangha member.
-Therefore we request that all sangha members maintain an environment where new students are not distracted from the primary activity of establishing their own practice.
+Therefore, we request that all sangha members maintain an environment where new students or those practicing at new levels are not distracted from the primary activity of establishing their own practice.
 This request applies especially within the container of sesshin, where we concentrate wholeheartedly on activities as given and embrace our vulnerability as we meet ourselves.

 Sexual Harassment and Inappropriate Behavior